UK'S MOST COMPREHENSIVE CAR HISTORY CHECK ONLY £10.99

 Given this thought, it’s vital you’ve started your search by running a car history check; this simple process allows you to quickly ascertain whether the seller’s telling the whole truth.
 In turn, this should help you avoid potentially dishonest sellers or those who aren’t quite up to speed on the car’s true history.

 After all, your new classic car’s seen years of history.
-Just make sure it’s the good history - not dark secrets hidden in the past.
+Just ensure it has a good history with Full Car Checks, rather than hidden issues from the past.